-Associate Vice President, External Engagement and Strategic Initiatives
+Associate Vice Chancellor, External Engagement and Strategic Initiatives

 Kim Holapa has called Washington State University home for nearly 30 years.
 When she arrived as an undergraduate student, she knew almost immediately WSU was where she wanted to be for the long term.
 Sharing that experience of what it is to be a Coug and the work she is doing now to make students feel at home on any WSU campus, is what makes her work as Associate Vice President for External Engagement & Strategic Initiatives so rewarding.